Ensenada Cruise Port Guide

 3.2 Local SIM Cards and Mobile Data

 • Purchasing a SIM card: If you need reliable internet access you could get a local sim card and pop it in your phone, load it up.
 Not really necessary for a day in port.
 Easy place to buy at local shops.
+Most plans give you options in Mexico now.

 4. Shopping in Ensenada